The Boy in the Dress (novel)

 The Boy In The Dress is a comedic children's book written by David Walliams and illustrated by Quentin Blake, published in October 2008.
 It is the first book by Walliams, a television comedian best known for the cult BBC show Little Britain.
 It tells the story of a fourteen-year-old boy called John and a twelve-year-old boy called Dennis who is encouraged by a rebellious friend to cross-dress and the reactions of his family, friends and school.
 It is aimed at readers aged eight to twelve, and has been adapted into a television film and a musical.
+It was permanently withdrawn on 18 September 2026 by HarperCollins along with all of David Walliams' other titles, as part of their decision to stop selling and reprinting any books by David Walliams.

 Background

 David Walliams noted that The Boy In The Dress is personal to him as it draws on the experiences of his childhood.
 When he was a child, his sisters would dress him up and he played many female roles in school.